New Brighton State Beach

 Camping

 There are 109 camp sites of varying size and services available: 97 standard sites, nine tent-only sites for hikers and cyclists, and three group sites.
 The year-round, “front loop” campground is currently open.
-Campsites 1-43 and group camp sites will open Saturday, April 15.
+Campsites 1-43 and group camp sites will open in April.

 Maximum trailer, motorhome and camper length is 36 feet.
 Call 800-444-7275 or go online to make a reservation.